-

 | Secondary MLS transfer window | 13 July - 2 September |

-What major MLS transfers have already happened in 2026?
+What major MLS transfers happened in the offseason?

-The 2026 MLS season officially kicks off on 21 February when St. Louis SC take on Charlotte FC, and clubs have spent lavishly so far in the offseason, helped also by the relaxation of intra-league cash transfer rules.
+The 2026 MLS season officially kicked off on 21 February when St. Louis SC hosted Charlotte FC, and clubs spent lavishly in the offseason, helped by the relaxation of intra-league cash transfer rules.

-Unsurprisingly, reigning MLS champions Inter Miami have completed the most expensive and high-profile signings.
-Rodrigo de Paul has had his loan from Atletico Madrid made permanent for €15 million.
+Unsurprisingly, reigning MLS champions Inter Miami completed some of the most expensive and high-profile signings in the offseason.
+Rodrigo de Paul had his loan from Atletico Madrid made permanent for €15 million.

-Despite signing Luis Suarez to a contract extension, the Heron have also added a big-money striker in Mexico international German Bertermane, who has joined for €12.6m from Monterrey.
+Despite signing Luis Suarez to a contract extension, the Herons also added a big-money striker in Mexico international German Bertermane, who joined for €12.6m from Monterrey.

 Sizeable cash bids for LAFC superstar Denis Bouanga and Defender of the Year Tristan Blackmon of the Vancouver Whitecaps were rejected.